JakeDern/otel-arrow/docs/otap_basics.md

 - str: Dictionary<u16, string>
 - int: i64

-> Note that the attribute `key` and `body_str` fields are also usually Dictionary encoded in practice and this is the default behavior of the reference implementation.
+> Note that the attribute `key` and log `body_str` fields are also usually Dictionary encoded in practice and this is the default behavior of the reference implementation.
 The attributes produced by an application are often repeated and limited in cardinality.
 Log bodies are also often repeated with the variable parts of the message extracted out to attributes.
 This makes Dictionary encodings often a good choice for these fields.

 ### Constructing the protobuf envelope